 Less than 2 percent of Persia is covered by forests, while another 8 to 9 percent may be regarded as depleted former forest areas.
 Altogether, 150-160,000 km2 are, or have been densely forested areas.
 Plentiful rainfall, a mild climate, and a long growing season have combined to create a dense forest of high-quality timber in the Caspian region.
-There is extensive growth of temperate-zone hardwoods, including oak, beech, maple, Siberian elm, ash, walnut, ironwood, alder, basswood, and fig. About half of the Caspian forests consists of these trees; the remainder is low-grade scrub.
+There is extensive growth of temperate-zone hardwoods, including oak, beech, maple, Siberian elm, ash, walnut, ironwood, alder, basswood, and fig. About half of the Caspian forests consist of these trees; the remainder is low-grade scrub.
 The Zagros Mountains in the west and areas in Khorasan and Fars provinces abound in oak, walnut, and maple trees.
 Shiraz is renowned for its cypresses.
 More than 2,000 plant species are grown in Iran.
 The land covered by Iran's natural flora is four times that of Europe's.